An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: For anisotropic surface energies in Riemannian metric form

 where $\mu(\vec X,~t)$ is the chemical potential and $\bmath{\xi}(\vec n)$ is the associated Cahn-Hoffman $\bmath{\xi}$-vector \cite{Hoffman72,Cahn74}.
-The above equations are supplemented with the contact line condition in \eqref{eq:bd1} and the following two addition boundary conditions at the contact line $\Gamma(t)$:
+The above equations are supplemented with the contact line condition in \eqref{eq:bd1} and the following two additional boundary conditions at the contact line $\Gamma(t)$: